Talesofwing/Practices/10.Programming/002.DesignPatterns/README.md

 	Its primary goal is to find an object capable of handling the request.

 In short, the `Decorator` adds functionality, while the `CoR` aims to find the appropriate handler for an operation.

+#### The difference between [Proxy Pattern](docs/Proxy.md) and [Adapter Pattern](docs/Adapter.md)
+Both patterns extend the functionality of an existing class by creating a new class, but their purposes are different.

+- Proxy Pattern

+	Since it uses the same interface as the original service, the interface remains unchanged.
+The proxy can also be used as a parameter in the same way as originally designed.

+- Adapter Pattern

+	It may have a different interface.
+When the existing class’s interface is incompatible with the expected one, the adapter acts as a “converter” that allows the client to use it.

 ### References
 - [REFACTORING GURU](https://refactoring.guru/)